General

 Do we need to know someone at MDIA to be selected?

-No. One of MDIA’s core principles is equity, therefore we consider all applications equally without regard to race, color, creed, religion, national origin, citizenship, sex, age, sexual orientation, gender identity or gender expression, marital status, veteran status, physical or mental disability or other protected classes prohibited by applicable law.
+No. We consider all applications equally without regard to race, color, creed, religion, national origin, citizenship, sex, age, sexual orientation, gender identity or gender expression, marital status, veteran status, physical or mental disability or other protected classes prohibited by applicable law in accordance with MDIA’s core principle of equity.
 We don't rely on introductions the way many investors do.

 How will I know if I have been selected to participate?

-How many companies will be selected for investment and public test?
+How many companies will be selected for investment and public pilot test?

-We anticipate selecting at least three companies for each challenge to receive a target $100,000 investment conditioned upon the company’s participation in a test of their solution with local government or relevant institutions.
+We anticipate selecting at least three companies for each challenge to receive a target $100,000 investment conditioned upon the company’s participation in a test of their solution with local government or relevant economic engines and partner institutions.

 Requirements